futureproofmusicschool/milestone-widget/reference/SAMPLEPLAN.md

       "focus": "Building a personal sound library",
       "explanation": "Original sounds distinguish you from the monochrome crowd.
 A curated library becomes your private cathedral of timbres.", "practice": [
-        "Record or resample 5 unique sounds each week: expands your original palette for a recognisable sonic identity.", "Organise new samples into clearly labelled folders: speeds up sound retrieval so you arrange and mix faster."
+        "Record or resample unique sounds — Expanding your original palette develops a recognizable sonic identity.", "Organize new samples into clearly labeled folders — Faster retrieval lets you arrange and mix more efficiently."
       ],
       "goal": "Compile a 20-sample starter pack by day 60", "course_rec": {